-In addition to VGL101, we are developing novel small molecule TREM2 agonists designed to be suitable for oral delivery to treat common neurodegenerative diseases associated with microglial dysfunction, with an initial focus on AD in genetically defined subpopulations.
+In addition to VGL101, we are developing VG-3927, a novel small molecule TREM2 agonist designed to be suitable for oral delivery to treat common neurodegenerative diseases associated with microglial dysfunction, with an initial focus on genetically defined subpopulations of AD.
 Genome wide association studies (GWAS) have shown that a specific mutation in a TREM2 variant (R47H) has one of the strongest associations with the development of AD, second in magnitude only to that associated with the apolipoprotein E4 (ApoE4) genotype.
 Our strategy in AD is to initially target genetically defined AD subpopulations with microglia dysregulation including those carrying TREM2 and other variants.
-Our small molecule product candidates have a different mechanism of action and bind to a different site than VGL101, providing potential additional optionality in positioning these molecules in different patient populations and potential differentiation from TREM2 antibody therapeutics.
-These highly active, selective and brain-penetrant small molecule agonists are designed to act as a molecular glue that potentiates the TREM2 signaling response to natural damage ligands.
-Vigil has established that its small molecule agonists demonstrate on-target TREM2 activation across both common and rare TREM2 variants.
-We plan to submit an IND application and, subject to FDA clearance of the IND, initiate clinical development of our lead small molecule TREM2 agonist candidate in the fourth quarter of 2023.
+Our small molecule candidate VG-3927 has a differentiated mechanism of action and binds to a different site than VGL101, providing potential additional optionality in positioning VG-3927 in different patient populations and potential differentiation from TREM2 antibody therapeutics.
+VG-3927 has been shown preclinically to be a highly active, selective and brain-penetrant small molecule TREM2 agonist and is designed to act as a molecular glue that potentiates the TREM2 signaling response to natural damage ligands.
+In preclinical testing, VG-3927 has demonstrated on-target TREM2 activation across both common and rare TREM2 variants.
+In September 2023, the FDA informed us that our IND application for VG-3927 was open and our Phase 1 clinical trial in healthy volunteers was allowed to proceed with a partial clinical hold related to maximum exposure limit.
+The FDA subsequently indicated that additional non-clinical data is needed in order to exceed the maximum exposure limit set by the FDA in the clinical trial.
+We are in the process of obtaining additional PK data and will work with the FDA to address the partial clinical hold.
+Based on preclinical studies, we believe that the maximum exposure limit exceeds the predicted efficacious dose of VG-3927, and we do not currently anticipate any delay in the current development plans for VG-3927.
+Dosing commenced in the Phase 1 clinical trial evaluating VG-3927 in healthy volunteers in October 2023.
+We plan to report an interim Phase 1 data readout for VG-3927 in healthy volunteers in mid-2024.